BENDIT233/tarot-mcp/README.md

 We welcome contributions to improve the Tarot MCP Server!
 Here's how you can help:

 ### 🎯 Priority Areas
-1. **Complete Card Database**: Add remaining 56 Minor Arcana cards with full interpretations
+1. **Enhanced Interpretations**: Deeper psychological analysis and Jungian insights
-2. **Additional Spreads**: Implement Relationship, Career, and Spiritual-focused spreads
+2. **Timing Predictions**: Advanced timing predictions and seasonal influences
-3. **Enhanced Analysis**: Advanced timing predictions and seasonal influences
+3. **Internationalization**: Support for multiple languages and cultural variations
-4. **Internationalization**: Support for multiple languages and cultural variations
+4. **Visual Integration**: Card imagery and visual representation support
-5. **Visual Integration**: Card imagery and visual representation support
+5. **Mobile Integration**: React Native or Flutter SDK development

 ### 📋 Contribution Process
 1. **Fork the repository** and create a feature branch